runalp97/Project-7_AWS_Resilient-_Web_Server/Project-7_Guideline_AWS_README.md

 📌 Personal project built during AWS practical learning Purchased personal domain → Used Route 53 for DNS mapping

+**Note: the final testing of this project with screenshot ppt file are in the folder named as "final testing" in this repository.**

 **🎯 Project Objective**

 To deploy a resilient web server architecture on AWS that: